typst/packages/README.md

 Optional:
 - `description`: A description of the intended use of this starting point and how it differs from the others.

+Template packages must specify at least one category in `package.categories`.

 ### Third-party metadata
 Third-party tools can add their own entry under the `[tool]` section to attach